-- The door is opened by operating the handle on the door. - Some models are equipped with an access door (double door), which is opened using the inner door handle, or a back door, which is opened by using the back door handle after lowering the back window glass.
+- The door is opened by operating the handle on the door. - Some vehicles are equipped with parts such as flush handles which are normally retracted and pulled to open the door, e-latch handles which contain a switch set inside the handle itself to open the door by pressing it, access doors (double doors) which are opened using the inner door handle, and back doors which are opened after lowering the back window glass.